-The following question was put to the Court Pundits, "If a person of the Brahmin tribe during the life time of his eldest son, transfer by gift, the whole of his estate, real and personal, ANCESTREL, OF acquired, to a younger son, IS SUCH A GIFT VALID, OR NOT VALID, according to the authorities current in Bengal?"
-The pundits stated, "THAT SUCH A GIFT WAS VALID, though, THE GIFT OF THE WHOLE ANCESTREL PROPERTY BEING FORBID-DEN, IT WAS IMMORAL."
+The following question was put to the Court Pundits, "If a person of the Brahmin tribe during the life time of his eldest son, transfer by gift, the whole of his estate, real and personal, ANCESTREL, or acquired, to a younger son, is such a gift valid, or not valid, according to the authorities current in Bengal?"
+The pundits stated, "that such a gift was valid, though, the gift of the whole ancestrel property being forbidden, it was immoral."